PyConPL/Book/2017/presentations/with_python_security/text.md

 basically means a criminal and will make them really sad and you do not want that to happen.

-There are three major approaches when pentesting: white, grey and black box.
+There are three major approaches while pentesting: white, grey and black box.

 White box means full transparency and full access for a pentester to our production systems, especially: